soundvibe/m3/docs/content/quickstart/_index.md

 ### Querying metrics

-M3DB supports three query engines: Prometheus (default, Graphite, and the M3 Query Engine.
+M3DB supports three query engines: Prometheus (default), Graphite, and the M3 Query Engine.

-As this quickstart uses Prometheus as the query engine, you have access to [all the features of PromQL queries](https://prometheus.io/docs/prometheus/latest/querying/basics/).
+This quickstart uses Prometheus as the query engine, and you have access to [all the features of PromQL queries](https://prometheus.io/docs/prometheus/latest/querying/basics/).

 To query metrics, use the _{{% apiendpoint %}}query_range_ endpoint with the following data in the request body, all fields are required: